bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-'New dog, from a few houses down', he concludes with a vexed frown, spotting the mutt with sharp disdain its tail wagging happily in the rain encroaching on the chicken coop
+'New dog, from a few houses down', he concludes with a vexed frown, spotting the mutt with sharp disdain its tail wagging happily in the rain, encroaching on the chicken coop, to say hi to the troupe.

+Before I can try to calm him down, the window rattles with a pound, which knocks

 NOT SUBMITTED